MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/product-variants-POS.md

 > [!NOTE]
 > In the preceding illustrations, the display order of the dimensions for the selected product is custom (non-alphabetic).
 It's based on the dimension display order that is set in the back office.

-Furthermore, from an inventory lookup that is based on a product dimension–based matrix, additional actions can be performed to help boost a store associate's productivity.
+Additionally, in the **Dimension based matrix** view, more actions can be performed to help boost a store associate's productivity.
 Here are some examples:

 - Change the store location to look up the inventory availability of all product variants at other locations.
 These locations include other stores in the store locator group and distribution centers of the **Standard/Default** type.
 - Sell an individual product variant to a customer by using cash and carry, in-store pickup, or shipment to an address.